bradwbonn/rsync-checkpoint/README.md

 ## Files:
 * dirscan.py - script that runs on each local system, also contains procedures to setup first configuration file ** Utilizes the new Cloudant Python library.
-* synccheck.py - script to view the status of an rsync relationship, either during or after scans by dirscan.py
+* synccheck.py - (placeholder) script to view the status of an rsync relationship, either during or after scans by dirscan.py
-* dirsync.js - Webpage that reads from Cloudant DB to obtain current sync state between the two hosts
+* dirsync.js - (placeholder) Webpage script that reads from Cloudant DB to obtain current sync state between the two hosts